The application process consists of 3 stages:

 Phase 3: Interview

 If selected, candidates will move into the third and final phase of the admission process: The structured interview.
 These interviews are conducted by specially trained interviewers who assess the motivation and soft skills of our candidates, as well as English language proficiency.
 This is the time where applicants and admissions have a more face-to-face opportunity to become more familiar with each other.
-Based on the interview, candidate results from the online test, and documentation, the best applicants will be invited to continue.
+Based on the interview, candidate results from the online test, and documentation, the best applicants will be offered to become a student at EDU.

 The online application consists of filling in an online form containing basic contact information, as well as your proficiency in the English and German languages.
 You will be prompted to fill your academic and work history, as well as any relevant awards or certifications, into a data form.
 We recommend having your CV handy.